neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 So, we're going to need something with a compound key like this:

-    CREATE CONSTRAINT IF NOT EXISTS ON (p:Holding) ASSERT (p.filingManager, p.cusip, p.reportCalendarOrQuarter) IS NODE KEY;
+    CREATE CONSTRAINT IF NOT EXISTS FOR (p:Holding) REQUIRE (p.filingManager, p.cusip, p.reportCalendarOrQuarter) IS NODE KEY;

 That should give this: